golang/vscode-go/docs/debugging.md

 `program` should point to the absolute path of the file on your local machine.
 This should be the counterpart of the file in `remotePath`.

-When you run the `Launch remote` target, VS Code will send debugging commands to the `dlv` server you started, instead of launching it's own `dlv` instance against your app.
+When you run the `Launch remote` target, VS Code will send debugging commands to the `dlv` server you started, instead of launching it's own `dlv` instance against your program.

 For further examples, see [this launch configuration for a process running in a Docker host](https://github.com/lukehoban/webapp-go/tree/debugging).